-Mr. Avitsur is a member of the New York Brass Arts Trio, made up of three virtuoso soloists who came together to revolutionize the brass trio repertoire and hailed as the first brass group to play with the sensitivity and musicality of a string quartet.
-Trumpeter Joe Burgstaller, french hornist David Jolley, and trombonist Haim Avitsur have forged together classical, light classical, and classical/jazz masterworks of all eras and adapted them for this versatile instrumentation.
-In the 2009–10 and 2010–11 seasons, Haim Avitsur premiered a trombone/shofar concerto composed by Meira Warshauer with orchestras including the USC Symphony Orchestra, the Brevard Philharmonic, the Wilmington Symphony Orchestra, and the Western Piedmont Symphony Orchestra.
-Mr. Avitsur is husband to one, father of two, full owner of a lizard, and part owner of a timeshare dog.
+Mr. Avitsur is a member of the New York Brass Arts Trio.
+Three world-class virtuoso soloists who came together to revolutionize the brass trio repertoire, and are being hailed as the first brass group ever to play with the sensitivity and musicality of a string quartet.
+Trumpeter Joe Burgstaller, French hornist David Jolley, and trombonist Haim Avitsur have forged together Classical, Light Classical, and Classical/Jazz masterworks of all eras and adapted them for this fantastic and versatile instrumentation.
+Haim Avitsur’s recordings are available on iTunes, Amazon, Spotify, and YouTube.

 Email This Page